 Effort: ✔ ✔

-Cookbook sales are the perfect creative fundraising idea for kids as they challenge students to flex their own creative muscles in an endearing, life-long memory-making way.
+Cookbook sales are the perfect creative fundraising idea for kids because they challenge kids to flex their own creative muscles.

-Segment your school population into groups, whether by classroom or grade, and ask students to create (and illustrate!) a recipe for their favorite food.
-Students might end up reciting a family-favorite recipe or they might end up inventing something entirely new– regardless of what they submit, it will be fun to see “cooking” through your young participants’ minds.
+Ask group members to create (and illustrate!) a recipe for their favorite food.
+Students might end up reciting a family-favorite recipe or they might invent something entirely new Regardless of what they submit, it will be fun to see “cooking” through your young participants’ minds.

 Compile these recipes into a cookbook and sell copies to parents, extended family members, and even across your greater community.
-The adorable submissions of your students will warm the hearts of your community and equal a highly successful fundraiser.
+If you want to add a little more value to the cookbook, you can ask parents or other family members to submit “real” recipes for the book as well.
+The adorable submissions from your students will warm the hearts of your community and equal a highly successful fundraiser.

 21. Art Auction